SC Buochs

-SC Buochs is a Swiss football club, founded in 1934 (officially).
+SC Buochs is a Swiss football club based in Municipality of Buochs, Switzerland.
+They currently play in 1.
+Liga Classic, the fourth tier of Swiss football after promotion from 2.
+Liga Interregional in 2024–25.
 The club colours are blue and white derived from the town Buochs's coat of arms.
+The club was founded in 1934 (officially).

 Their home ground is Stadion Seefeld, which has a proclaimed capacity of 5,000 (1,000 seats, 4,000 standing).
 However they have an average attendance of a couple hundred per home game (varying on significance) who turn up to watch their club play.

 SC Buochs's greatest success was playing one season (1972/73) in the second tier of Swiss Football, at that time still National Liga B (NLB), which is now been renamed to the Challenge League.

-SC Buochs are currently playing in the 2.
-Liga Interregional after being relegated from the Swiss 1.
-Liga (football) two years ago in the season 2005/06.

 FC Avanti

 FC Avanti was a football club located in the lakeside town of Buochs in Canton Nidwalden Switzerland.
 The club first started with the Name "FC Avanti" after World War I (1918–1919 estimated) but did not have the status of a proper football club.
 It was created by some football loving chaps after the First World War, however disappeared around 1924 to be replaced by the current team named SC Buochs in 1934 (officially).